ParableHealth/declarative_policy/doc/caching.md

 ## What is cached?

+If a policy is instantiated with a cache, then the following things will be stored in it:

+- Policy instances (there will only ever be one policy per `user/subject` pair for the lifetime of the cache).
+- Condition results

+The correctness of these cached values depends on the correctness of the cache-keys.
+We assume the objects in your domain have a `#id` method that fully captures the notion of object identity.
+See [Cache keys](#cache-keys) for details.
+All cache keys begin with `"/dp/"`.

+Policies themselves cache the results of the abilities they compute.

 Policies distinguish between facts based on the type of the fact:

 - Boolean facts: implemented with `condition`.
+- Abilities: implemented with `rule` blocks.
 - Non-boolean facts: implemented by policy instance methods.

 For example, consider a policy for countries: